 In late 2013, the FDA approved two more new drugs for chronic hepatitis C treatment: the nucleotide polymerase inhibitor Solvadi (sofosbuvir) and the protease inhibitor Olysio (simeprevir).
-Both drugs work by interrupting HCVs ability to multiply.
+Both of these drugs are also considered direct-acting antivirals that work by interrupting HCV's ability to multiply.

 Olysio is given in combination with pegylated interferon and ribavirin.
 A protease inhibitor, Olysio has the potential to interact with other HIV drugs, including all non-nucleoside reverse transcriptase inhibitors (NNRTIs) and all Norvir-based protease inhibitors (PIs).
 Therefore, it will be important for your provider to ensure that it is used only with HIV drugs with which Olysio does not have significant interactions.

-If you or your provider has questions about potential interactions between any drugs you currently take and hepatitis C drugs, you may find the interactive drug chart at www.hep-druginteractions.org/ helpful.
+If you or your provider has questions about potential interactions between any drugs you currently take and hepatitis C drugs, you may find the interactive drug chart helpful.

 Like most medications, the drugs used to treat HCV can cause side effects.
 The most common side effects of pegylated interferon include: